Robust Quantitative Comparative Statics for a Multimarket Paradox: Abstract

 \section{Abstract}

-Comparative statics is a well established research field where one analyzes how marginal changes in parameters of a strategic game affect the resulting equilibria.
-While classic comparative statics is mainly concerned with qualitative approaches (e.g., deciding whether a parameter change improves or hurts equilibrium profits or welfare), we provide a framework to expose the extend (not monotonicity) of a discrete (not marginal) parameter change, with the additional benefit that our results can even be used when there is uncertainty about the exact model instance.
-We apply our quantitative approach to the multimarket oligopoly model introduced by Bulow, Geanakoplos and Klemperer~\cite{Bulow85}.
-They describe the counterintuitive example of a positive price shock in the firm's monopoly market resulting in a \emph{reduction} of the firm's equilibrium profit.
-We quantify for the first time the worst case profit reduction for multimarket oligopolies with an arbitrary number of markets exhibiting arbitrary positive price shocks.
-For markets with affine price functions and firms with convex cost technologies, we show that the relative loss of \emph{any} firm is at most $25\%$ no matter how many firms compete in the oligopoly.
-We further investigate the impact of positive price shocks on total profit of all firms as well as on consumer surplus.
-We find tight bounds also for these measures showing that total profit and consumer surplus decreases by at most $25\%$ and $16,6\%$, respectively.
+We introduce a quantitative approach to comparative statics that allows to bound the maximum effect of an exogenous parameter change on a system's equilibrium.
+The motivation for this approach is a well known paradox in multimarket Cournot competition, where a positive price shock on a monopoly market may actually reduce the monopolist's profit.
+We use our approach to quantify for the first time the worst case profit reduction for multimarket oligopolies exposed to arbitrary positive price shocks.
+For markets with affine price functions and firms with convex cost technologies, we show that the relative profit loss of \emph{any} firm is at most $25\%$ no matter how many firms compete in the oligopoly.
+We further investigate the impact of positive price shocks on total profit of all firms as well as on social welfare.
+We find tight bounds also for these measures showing that total profit and social welfare decreases by at most $25\%$ and $16.6\%$, respectively.
+Finally, we show that in our model, mixed, correlated and coarse correlated equilibria are essentially unique, thus, all our bounds apply to these game solutions as well.

 JEL: C72, D43, L13